prostraintech/roboteq_controller_ros/README.md

 - Two new branches were created from `FW2.1` branch, namely `ps-ros1` and `ps-ros2` for ROS1 and ROS2 development respectively.
 The `ps-ros1` and `ps-ros2` branch were developed on ROS Melodic and ROS2 Foxy.
 - Removed unnecessary files and cleaned some functions.
 - Gear reduction (motor to wheel) parameter for closed loop rpm calculation is added in `roboteq_controller_node`.
-- Added `roboteq_proc_node` which publishes 4 new topics: proc/digital_input, proc/digital_output, proc/fault_flag, proc/runtime_status_flag, proc/battery_level.
+- Added `roboteq_proc_node` which publishes 5 new topics: proc/digital_input, proc/digital_output, proc/fault_flag, proc/runtime_status_flag, proc/battery_level.
 Digital input, digital output, fault flag, and runtime status flag are published in a structured boolean form instead of integer.
 Battery level can be mapped from volts reading and published according to your hardware.
+- Added serial-ros2 repo as submodule of this repository so that roboteq packages can be built directly.

 ## Installation